 SSRIs (selective serotonin reuptake inhibitors) raise serotonin levels when specific substances block serotonin reabsorption in the brain.
 Serotonin is a neurotransmitter that makes people feel better and improves the way people eat and sleep.

-An SNRI, serotonin, and norepinephrine reuptake inhibitor function in a similar manner to SSRIs, but these also prevent norepinephrine reabsorption, which is critical for awareness and energy regulation.
+An SNRI, serotonin, and norepinephrine reuptake inhibitor function similarly to SSRIs, but these also prevent norepinephrine reabsorption, which is critical for awareness and energy regulation.

 People need to enable their bodies to adapt before deciding whether or not these treatments are ideal for them.
 These medicines do not have an immediate impact and take a few weeks to kick in completely.

-Non-steroidal anti-inflammatory (NSAID) such as naproxen and ibuprofen are over-the-counter pain relievers used to treat back pain and other forms of SCI-related pain.
+Non-steroidal anti-inflammatory (NSAID) such as naproxen and ibuprofen are over-the-counter pain relievers used to treat back pain and other SCI-related pain.

-SCI pain varies anywhere from mild to severe; therefore, doctors recommend NSAIDs for people with mild to moderate pain.
+SCI pain varies from mild to severe; doctors recommend NSAIDs for people with mild to moderate pain.

-They provide relief from back pain or other pain and swelling by reducing the production rate of prostaglandins, which are essential in diminishing the way people perceive pain.
+They relieve back pain or other pain and swelling by reducing the production rate of prostaglandins, which are essential in diminishing the way people perceive pain.

-Doctors may prescribe a narcotic analgesic or opioid for people suffering from chronic severe pain as a result of SCI.
+Doctors may prescribe a narcotic analgesic or opioid for people suffering from chronic severe pain due to SCI.

-Potent analgesics function by connecting to opioid receptors in the brain and stimulating neurotransmitters.
+Potent analgesics connect to opioid receptors in the brain and stimulate neurotransmitters.
 These assist with controlling people’s mood, digestion, motion, back pain, and reward perception, among other things.